 Universities contribute to the goals through research and education in a wide array of disciplines that can potentially contribute to a better future.
 In a complex and developed context like Europe, it is essential that the achievement of the Sustainable Development Goals rests on knowledge, new research, innovation and citizens who are empowered by critical thinking.
-The Sustainable Development Goals clearly need strong societal actors, like universities, to ensure their success.
+The Sustainable Development Goals clearly need strong societal actors, like universities, working together to ensure their success.

 Education is crucial for the realisation of the Sustainable Development Goals and is a goal in and of itself.
 EUA works towards “Goal #4: Ensure inclusive and quality education for all and promote lifelong learning” by facilitating debates and knowledge-sharing on how to best provide for Europe’s students and lifelong learners.
 Discussions cover opening flexible learning paths for people in the workforce, as well as upgrading and reorienting skills and careers in response to rapidly changing societal needs.

 EUA conducts this work primarily through its activities in learning and teaching, quality assurance and the European Forum for Enhanced Collaboration in Teaching (EFFECT) project.

 Sustainable development is dependent on knowledge, as is “Goal #9: Build resilient infrastructure, promote sustainable industrialisation and foster innovation.”
 Universities provide deep insight into human society and the world around us.
 They also work intensively with businesses and civil society to create new knowledge and new ways of applying it.
 EUA promotes this by highlighting the role of universities as providers of that new knowledge and as vital partners throughout society - in particular in ensuring that research is open to all.